dwiegreffe/mdsrv-web/tutorial.md

     </figure>
 </center>

-- Setting up your own MDsrv, see FAQs [How do I install a MDsrv server on my machine (Setting up your own server and viewer)?](#install).
+- Setting up your own MDsrv, see <a href="install.html#install">How can I assign a trajectory to a structure?</a>.

 </p>
 </details>